 - What is P-EBT?

-The Pandemic – Electronic Benefits Transfer (P-EBT) Program is additional money for families to buy food due to COVID-19 related school closures.
-Families with children who receive free or reduced-price school meals under the National School Lunch Program will receive P-EBT funds.
+The Pandemic – Electronic Benefits Transfer (P-EBT) Program is additional money for families to buy food due to COVID-19 related school closures, altered schedules, illness or quarantine.
+Families with children in preschool through 12th grade who receive free or reduced-price school meals under the National School Lunch Program will receive P-EBT funds for qualifying days missed.

 - Who is eligible?

-All families with children in Ohio in grades K-12 who qualify for free and reduced-price school meals under the National School Lunch Program, including any student in a school that provides free meals to all students.
+All families with children in Ohio in preschool through grade 12 who qualified for free and reduced-price school meals under the National School Lunch Program in the 2021-22 school year, including any student in a school that provides free meals to all students under the Community Eligibility Provision, AND had certain disruptions to access to those meals due to COVID-19.
 Use this searchable database to check if your child's school participates in the National School Lunch Program.